What is a thyroid fine needle aspiration biopsy?

 You might need the test to see whether your nodule is cancerous.
 You might have noticed the nodule yourself, or your healthcare provider might have noticed it during an exam or on another test.

 Only a small percentage of thyroid nodules turn out to be cancer.
-It is important to identify a cancerous nodule as soon as possible, so that you can begin treatment quickly.
+It's important to identify a cancerous nodule as soon as possible, so that you can start treatment quickly.

 Not everyone who has a thyroid nodule needs a fine needle aspiration biopsy.
 Your healthcare provider may start with an ultrasound or computed tomography (CT) scan of your neck.
-Sometimes, this provides enough information to know that the nodule isn’t due to cancer.
+Sometimes, this gives enough information to know that the nodule isn’t due to cancer.
 Blood tests of thyroid levels also may provide helpful information.
 If your healthcare provider can’t tell for sure, you’ll probably need a biopsy.
 Your healthcare provider will also examine you neck for any enlarged lymph nodes.
 Having an enlarged lymph node makes it more likely that you will need a biopsy.

 The procedure is less invasive than open and closed surgical biopsies.
 These involve larger incisions in your skin.
-Healthcare providers perform these procedures much less often than fine needle aspiration biopsy.
+Healthcare providers do these procedures much less often than fine needle aspiration biopsy.